“I killed you, I brought you back, and I can do it again.”

 “What time is it anyway?”

-GM: “Two o’clock,” the man answers.
-Yet for all the menace of Caroline’s voice, she cannot help but recall the man is her uncle’s man as he reaches into the closet to grab her arm.
+GM: Yet for all the menace of Caroline’s voice, she cannot help but recall this man is her uncle’s man.
+He pauses for an instant, then seems to recall it as well.
+He reaches into the closet to grab her arm.

 “What are you thinking?
 You’ll drag me out of here kicking and screaming like a child?
 That’ll go over well when I scream for help in the lobby, you creep.
 I’m sure Uncle Orson wants a scene.”